The fusion of deuterium (D) and tritium (T) atoms has been proven in the laboratory to produce the highest energy gain at the "lowest" temperatures.

 Lithium from proven, easily extractable land-based resources would provide a stock sufficient to operate fusion power plants for more than 1,000 years.
 What's more, lithium can be extracted from ocean water, where reserves are practically unlimited (enough to fulfill the world's energy needs for ~ 6 million years).

 Global inventory for tritium is presently around twenty kilos, which ITER will draw upon during its operational phase.
 The concept of "breeding" tritium within the fusion reaction is an important one for the future needs of a large-scale fusion power plant.

-In fact, a fusion reaction is about four million times more energetic than a chemical reaction such as the burning of coal, oil or gas.
-While a 1,000 MW coal-fired power plant requires 2.7 million tons of coal per year, a fusion plant of the kind envisioned for the second half of this century will only require 250 kilos of fuel per year, half of it deuterium, half of it tritium.
+A fusion reaction is about four million times more energetic than a chemical reaction such as the burning of coal, oil or gas.
+While a 1,000 MW coal-fired power plant requires 2.7 million tonnes of coal per year, a fusion plant of the kind envisioned for the second half of this century will only require 250 kilos of fuel per year, half of it deuterium, half of it tritium.